This article will walk you through the different components of the Zendesk Explore interface. The interface has the following components:

 Data source Builder

-Editors and admins can create and edit connections in the Data source Builder.
-This section will discuss the initial landing page and components of the Data source Builder.
+Editors and admins can create and edit datasets in the Data source Builder.
+This section will display the different stages of the Data source Builder.
 For information on subsequent steps and adding connections, see Creating a new Zendesk Support connection.

-- Data sources: The list of data sources you can connect to.
-In Explore, you can select from the different connector packages in the Zendesk Support data.
+- Dataset: The list of datasets you can connect to.
+Each dataset represents a different data model and contains unique metrics and attributes.
 See Creating a new Zendesk Support connection.